- What is the extent of the problem of human trafficking?

 - Is Justice and Care one charity or a collection of charities?

 We also believe that, as slavery is a local issue, it demands a local response.
 We empower local organisations who then work together on a global level.
-You are viewing the website of the US charity.

 - How large is the team?